Dream-Bean/FinalGame/README.md

             and then game is done.
 Also add parallax to main menu and possibly victory screen?

 Commit #31: Added balances to lvl2.
 Finished turrets.
 Did some repositioning.
 Fixed remaining bugs.

+Commit #32: Game is done!
+Fixed up menu and win screens.
+Also some level updates.